simplicitesoftware/docs/content/CTG_30_tutorial/CTG_30_enhancing/LSN_060_virtuallinks/virtuallinks_ENU.md

 2. Open a Supplier

 <div class="success">
-    <p>The "Supplier's customers" panel is visible and contains the list of client's that have ordered a Product from the Supplier</p>
+    <p>The "Supplier's customers" panel is visible and contains the list of clients that have ordered a Product from the Supplier</p>
     <img src="success.png" alt="success" width="50%"/>
 </div>